bauerca/dynapack/README.md

 exactly like [Browserify](http://browserify.org/), and output a single bundle for your app.
 In this case, just use Browserify.

-## Dynamic
+### Dynamic

 Dynamic dependencies are dependencies that should be loaded/executed only under certain conditions.
-This type of dependency is relevant in the browser environment, where the downloading and execution of modules takes up precious time.
+This type of dependency is relevant in the browser environment, where the downloading and execution of modules takes up precious user time.
 A dynamic dependency that is not needed to display a page does not need to be downloaded, and therefore does not contribute to the page load wait.

-### Dynamic dependency declaration
+#### Dynamic dependency declaration

 Dynapack supports a new syntax called a *dynamic dependency declaration* (d<sup>3</sup>):